greg-lund/marble_beacon/beacon/README.md

 - 206485 Circular Connector, Wire Mount
 - Assorted Wire

 Begin by soldering long wires onto all of the used terminals of the pushbutton, dc jack and switches.
-Use thicker guage for the GND, +12V and Battery connections.
+Use thicker guage for the GND, +12V and battery connections.

-##### 206485 Connector Pinout
+#### 206485 Connector Pinout
 Pin | Connection
 -------- | --------
 1 | +12V